hbadger19042/Continuous_Contract_Creator/README.md

 # Continuous Contract Creator #

-This program makes continuous contractor for quantitative analysis.
+This program makes continuous contract for quantitative analysis.

 ## Purpose ##
 Futures contract are short-lived comparing to stock, usually less than a year.